EthVM/EthVM/README.md

 ## Warning

 **We are on active development!**

-Things may break or not work as expected and documentation may be deprecated!

-If you detect a bug, please report it on the issues section (but make sure that is not a duplicated one!)

-You have been warned!
+We are currently removing Kafka and other core parts, as well as, refatcoring front end.
+Mostly likely starting mid May, project will not bahave as expected.
+Tentative date for the project to be fully functional and have approrpiate documentation is in Mid June.

+Documentation is deprecated.

 ## About

 ### What is EthVM?

 EthVM is an open-source Blockchain Explorer focused mainly on [Ethereum](https://www.ethereum.org/) (although other networks and forks will be supported over time) under the [SSPL license](https://www.mongodb.com/licensing/server-side-public-license) (a small variation of the GNU Affero License v3) and written in a mixture of different languages.

 You can use EthVM as a tool to explore your custom private network or the existing public ones or as a ETL (Extract, Transform, Load) platform to perform different analysis on the data.

 Our core infrastructure is based on well known languages: